-Dutching is one of the more complicated betting techniques, but once you are used to it, it is pretty straight forward.
-With our guide we will explain what dutching is all about, along on how it works when betting on top sports such as football or horse racing.
-Finally, make use of our great dutching calculator to see what you should stake to make a profit.
+Dutching is a technique which allows you to share the risk across multiple different selections.
+With our guide we will explain what this is all about, along on how it works when betting on top sports such as football or horse racing.
+Finally, make use of our dutching calculator to see what you should stake to make a profit.

 What Is Dutching?